|Ready to apply? Click HERE!|

-- Four pedagogical webinars per year focused on Child Study, Class Observations, Waldorf standards, assessment and remedial approaches in Waldorf schools.
+- Four pedagogical webinars per year focused on Child Study, Class Observations, standards, assessment and remedial approaches in schools inspired by Waldorf principles.

-- Internship/Externship is allowed in your own classroom, as Gradalis students are generally working teachers in Waldorf public and private schools.
-Homework and reflections on classroom practice are integral to this part of the training.
+- Internship/Externship is allowed in your own classroom, as Gradalis students are generally working teachers in public and private schools inspired by Waldorf principles.
+Homework and reflections on classroom practice are integral to this part of the program.

-- A Field Mentor will visit you in your classroom once each semester during the school year to observe and provide insight in Waldorf pedagogy and best practices for your classroom and your growth as a teacher.
+- A Field Mentor will visit you in your classroom once each semester during the school year to observe and provide insight into the pedagogy and best practices for your classroom and your growth as a teacher.